xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/facebook_feed.md

    The system will take some time to generate a Product Feed URL depending on the overall store inventory.

-2. Once the process is completed, copy the _Product Feed URL_ that has been generated and paste it into the appropriate field when specifying a source of products for your catalog (https://www.facebook.com/products/catalogs/new).
+2. Once the process is completed, copy the _Product Feed URL_ that has been generated and paste it into the appropriate field when specifying a source of products for your [catalog](https://www.facebook.com/products/catalogs/new "Product Feed Generation and Upload to Facebook").

    ![copy-feed-new.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/copy-feed-new.png)